MingjieXu-RS/Global_Urban_Ecological_Livability_Assessment/README.md

 All datasets used in our study are publicly available (see Data Availability in the manuscript).
 We also provide the main results data in the ‘Dataset’ folder.
+# Contact
+For questions and more details of our study please contact the author: Mingjie Xu (mingjiexu@whu.edu.cn)